 Entering God's Rest

-I mentioned last time that it was three sermons from Jonathan Edwards that eventually convinced me of the Westminster Sabbath.
+I mentioned last time that I eventually embraced the Westminster doctrine of the Sabbath Day.
+Studying three of Jonathan Edwards’ sermons convinced me.
 In one of those sermons Edwards focused on the passage from Hebrews at the head of this article.
-Previously, I had understood this passage as speaking of God’s eschatological rest being typified by the Fourth Commandment.
-Indeed the greater context speaks not only of the Mosaic Sabbath, but also of the Sabbath rest of Joshua and even of David.
-In each case God’s eschatological Sabbath was not realized, for His rest was not fully entered in the sense that His promises did not fully come to pass for the people of God in any of these periods.
-Therefore, I concluded that verse 9 above spoke of that remaining Sabbath rest which is finally realized under the new covenant, gospel period.
-Now, each one having entered God’s rest through faith in the gospel rests from his own works – that is, from those typological works like circumcision, animal sacrifices, and the Sabbath day.
-So by faith Christians fully enter the rest that was held out to Israel under types and shadows.
+Previously, I had understood this text as speaking of God’s eschatological rest being typified by the Fourth Commandment.
+Indeed, the greater context speaks not only of the Mosaic Sabbath, but also of the Sabbath rest of Joshua and even of David.
+In each case God’s eschatological Sabbath was not realized, His rest was not fully entered into, because His promises did not fully come to pass for the people of God in any of these periods.
+Therefore, I concluded that v.
+9 above spoke of that remaining Sabbath rest which is finally realized under the new covenant, gospel period, as each one having entered God’s rest through faith in the gospel rests from his own works – that is, from those typological works like circumcision, animal sacrifices, and the Sabbath Day.
+So, by faith Christians fully enter the rest that was held out to Israel under types and shadows.
 And having fully realized God’s Sabbath rest we, in the New Testament period, have no more need of a typological, anticipatory weekly Sabbath day rest.
 Such was my view as nearly as I can remember it.

 Well, I began to see that this text does not do away with a weekly Sabbath rest for the people of God, but quite the opposite: it implies a continuation of one.
 The only remaining question for me was, who is that one in verse 10 who has entered God’s rest and so ceased from his works?
 Well it could be the generic, departed believer having entered heaven, but I don’t believe anything in the text would indicate that.
 No, I agree with Edwards: verse 10 is referring to our Lord and Savior Jesus Christ.
 It is His example alone that is repeatedly put before us in the New Testament, which we are to follow.
 Thus, Christ alone is “the One who has entered His rest and (the “and” is in the Greek text) has Himself rested from His works, as God did from His.”
 Let us all then be diligent to enter Christ’s rest, by guarding our hearts from hypocrisy.
 In other words, let us strive to show forth the real fruits of living, saving faith, and let us make a proper use of the weekly Sabbath rest as a means to do just that!